wpswings/mwb-bookings-for-woocommerce/README.txt

 * Custom settings, including services, service totals, service details, and additional costs can all be comfortably hidden from consumers on the front end.

-== WHAT’S INCLUDED IN OUR FREE MWB BOOKINGS FOR WOOCOMMERCE PLUGIN:  == **1)** **Enable Bookings**
+== WHAT’S INCLUDED IN OUR FREE BOOKINGS FOR WOOCOMMERCE PLUGIN:  == **1)** **Enable Bookings**
-You can easily enable/disable booking WooCommerce products for your customers, using the smart checkbox setting at the backend.
+With the WordPress booking plugin, you can easily enable/disable booking WooCommerce products for your customers, using the smart checkbox setting at the backend.

 **2)** **Customizable booking for customers**
-Admin managers can easily sell and manage bookings parameters from the backend.
+Admin managers can easily sell and manage booking parameters from the backend.
 Including, setting their booking time slots (booking units), opting for adjustable time durations, and so on, and also enabling their customers to choose from the front end.

 **3)** **Ease of listing included and addon services**
 Admin managers can easily allocate included and add-on services, along with bookable product-based services.
-For example, included parking service in hotel booking, extra bed as an addon service in accommodation service, and so on.
+For example, included parking service in hotel booking, extra bed as an add-on service in accommodation service, and so on.

 **4)** **Avoid unwanted bookings**
 You can easily set up the minimum and maximum duration for your booking.
 As a result, easily avoid unwanted bookings for your products and define unavailability with all ease.